U.S. returns another $300 million of recovered 1MDB funds to Malaysia

 The Department of Justice's efforts to recover funds appropriated from Malaysia's 1MDB are continuing, the agency said.

-(Reporting by Chris Prentice; Editing by Dan Grebler)
+(Reporting by Chris Prentice; additional reporting by Rozanna Latiff in Kuala Lumpur; editing by Dan Grebler and Barbara Lewis)